vala-lang/vala-docs/docs/tutorials/programming-language/main/02-00-basics/02-04-data-types.md

 You can append array elements dynamically with the `+=` operator.
 However, this works only for locally defined or private arrays.
 The array is automatically reallocated if needed.
-Internally this reallocation happens with sizes growing in powers of 2 for run-time efficiency reasons.
+Internally, this reallocation happens with sizes growing in powers of 2 for run-time efficiency reasons.
 However, `.length` holds the actual number of elements, not the internal size.